Unpote: Form, process, surface

 Firing

-- Electric kiln or pit firing with Sussex hornbeam.
+- Electric kiln or Clamp kiln firing with Sussex hornbeam.

 - Smoke and flame leave their weather on the surface.